David Foster Wallace: Nonfiction works

+In his essay "Consider the Lobster", published in Gourmet magazine in August 2004, Wallace wrote about his visit to the 56th Annual Maine Lobster Festival, held from July 30 to August 3, 2003, in the context of the festival's and food industry's practice of seafood boils involving live lobsters.
+He appealed to Gourmets readers, especially those who had performed such boils, to imagine "the way a lobster feels after being plunged into a pot of boiling water" and wrote that the practice was emblematic of "pure late-date American" cultural customs that are "alien, ignorant, [and] greedy".
+The essay became famous for being uniquely critical of the food industry for food journalism at the time.
+Gourmet received numerous complaints from readers.
+The essay was included in the 2005 edition of the Best American Essays anthology series, edited that year by Susan Orlean.

-These and other essays appear in three collections, A Supposedly Fun Thing I'll Never Do Again, Consider the Lobster and the posthumous Both Flesh and Not, the last of which contains some of Wallace's earliest work, including his first published essay, "Fictional Futures and the Conspicuously Young".
-Wallace's tennis writing was compiled into a volume titled String Theory: David Foster Wallace on Tennis, published in 2016.
+Wallace's essays are collected in three books, A Supposedly Fun Thing I'll Never Do Again, Consider the Lobster, and the posthumous Both Flesh and Not.
+The latter contains some of his earliest works, including his first published essay, "Fictional Futures and the Conspicuously Young".
+Wallace's writing on tennis was compiled into a volume titled String Theory: David Foster Wallace on Tennis, published in 2016.

 Some writers have found parts of Wallace's nonfiction implausible.
-Jonathan Franzen has said that he believes Wallace made up dialogue and incidents: "those things didn't actually happen".
-Of the essays "Shipping Out" and "Ticket to the Fair", John Cook has remarked that in Wallace's nonfiction: Wallace encounters pitch-perfect characters who speak comedically crystalline lines and place him in hilariously absurd situations...I used both stories [when teaching journalism] as examples of the inescapable temptation to shave, embellish, and invent narratives.
+His friend Jonathan Franzen has said that he believes Wallace made up dialogue and incidents: "those things didn't actually happen".
+Of the essays "Shipping Out" and "Ticket to the Fair", John Cook remarked that in Wallace's nonfiction, he "encounters pitch-perfect characters who speak comedically crystalline lines and place him in hilariously absurd situations", and that Cook "used both stories [when teaching journalism] as examples of the inescapable temptation to shave, embellish, and invent narratives.

+Wallace also reviewed books for the Los Angeles Times, The Washington Post, The New York Times, and The Philadelphia Inquirer.